pactus-project/pactus.org/docs/learn/basic/certificate.md

 ## What Is Certificate?

 Block certificate holds the proof of commitment for the block.
+A valid block should come with a valid certificate before committing into the blockchain.

+## Certificate Verification

+For each round validators cast their votes by signing `BlockHash | Round`.
+A valid certificate should have signatures from validators with more than ⅔ of the stake for that round.
+If enough votes are collected, the signatures will be aggregated into one single signature.
+To verify the aggregated signature, from `Committers` and `Absentees` the aggregated public key can be formed and therefore Signature can be verified.

 ## Certificate Structure